About the Fund

 Click here to donate online (be sure to click “The Just and Resilient Future Fund” button under the heading “I would like to direct my donation to.”)

-If you prefer to donate by mail, please send a check to:
+If you prefer to donate by mail, please make your check out to the Rose Foundation and send it to:

 1970 Broadway, Suite 600